megaease/easeprobe/README.md

     time: "23:59"
 ```

-for more information, please check the [3.7 Global Setting Configuration](#37-global-setting-configuration)
+For more information, please check the [Global Setting Configuration](#38-global-setting-configuration)

 ## 2. Getting Start